 8.50 Where significant carryover occurs between batches and particularly in the case of filter or dryer heels, it should be demonstrated that no unacceptable build-up of impurities or, where applicable, microbial contaminants is occurring (see 5.23 ICH Guide).
-This will also assist in determining the frequency of cleaning of equipment which is dedicated to the long term manufacture of one product.
-8.51 A wide range of production facilities exist from modern multi-purpose facilities de- signed to minimise risk of cross contamination to older facilities which rely on proce- dural controls to minimise cross contamination.
+This will also assist in determining the frequency of cleaning of equipment which is dedicated to the long-term manufacture of one product.
+8.51 A wide range of production facilities exist from modern multi-purpose facilities designed to minimise risk of cross contamination to older facilities which rely on procedural controls to minimise cross contamination.
 It is recommended that companies review existing facilities and define the controls required to minimise cross contamination particularly as the process moves to the final API isolation.
-Some of the risks which should be assessed are as follows: Where more than one product is manufactured simultaneously in one production area or building strict procedures should be in force to avoid for example the misuse of raw materials and intermediates during processing operations. • Generally such charging areas should be clean and tidy with no evidence of for example flaking paint or rust, or dripping water from service pipework in the vicinity of the charge area.
+Some of the risks which should be assessed are as follows: • Where more than one product is manufactured simultaneously in one production area or building strict procedures should be in force to avoid for example cross contamination or the misuse of raw materials and intermediates during processing operations. • Generally, charging areas should be clean and tidy with no evidence of for example flaking paint or rust, or dripping water from service pipework in the vicinity of the charge area. • Where intermediate is isolated in open production areas, adequate protection measures and distances should be maintained between equipment for different processes for example filters or dryers

-• Where intermediate is isolated in open production areas, adequate distances should be maintained between equipment for different processes for example filters or dryers 8.52 These clauses have potentially wide impact on API manufacturers. • Charging of solids and liquids at the final step of APIs should be controlled to avoid cross contamination. • Solids loading systems which avoid opening of reactors to the environment may be appropriate for the final API. • Segregation of the isolation areas for the final API including controlled access by personnel should be considered. • Where the API is exposed to the external environment for example during sampling of the final reaction mixture, off loading of filters or dryers then building controls and procedures should be in place to avoid the risk of external contamination. • No microbiological monitoring of isolation areas and equipment for APIs used in oral solid dosage forms is required unless a microbiological quality is specified. • Classified Rooms, if applicable, and control of microbial contamination are only essential when stipulated by the requirements of the drug product process.
+8.52 These clauses have potentially wide impact on API manufacturers. • Charging of solids and liquids at the final step of APIs should be controlled to avoid cross contamination. • Solids loading systems which avoid opening of reactors to the environment may be appropriate for the final API. • Segregation of the isolation areas for the final API including controlled access by personnel should be considered. • Where the API is exposed to the external environment for example during sampling of the final reaction mixture, offloading of filters or dryers then building controls and procedures should be in place to avoid the risk of external contamination. • No microbiological monitoring of isolation areas and equipment for APIs used in oral solid dosage forms is required unless a microbiological quality is specified. • Classified Rooms, if applicable, and control of microbial contamination are only essential when stipulated by the requirements of the drug product process.
 They do however offer an engineering solution to the risk of cross-contamination.
-For additional guidance see HVAC section of ISPE Baseline on Bulk Pharmaceutical Engineering Guide 1996.
+For additional guidance see HVAC section of "ISPE Baseline Guide: Active Pharmaceutical Ingredients" Second Edition June 2007, "ISPE Good Practice Guide: Heating, Ventilating & Air Conditioning (HVAC)" September 2009 and its supplement "ISPE HVAC and Process Equipment Air Filters" December 2019.
 The key requirement is that building controls and procedures are in place to avoid contamination at any of the steps after purification of the API.
-The ISPE Pharmaceutical BPC Guide for New Facilities Volume 1 chapter 3 of- fers detailed guidance on how to assess the risk of cross contamination and defines the options for engineering solutions appropriate to the risk.
+The "ISPE Baseline Guide: Active Pharmaceutical Ingredients" Second Edition June 2007 offers detailed guidance on how to assess the risk of contamination and defines the options for engineering solutions appropriate to the risk.